Updated June 25, 2021

 Changes to phrase match and broad match modifier

-By June 4 in the North American markets (United States and Canada), phrase match will begin to incorporate behaviors of broad match modifier (BMM) to simplify keywords and improve your relevancy when reaching customers.
+As of June 4 in the North American markets (United States and Canada) and June 23 in the international markets, phrase match will begin to incorporate behaviors of broad match modifier (BMM) to simplify keywords and improve your relevancy when reaching customers.
 This is the same change that Google Ads announced back in February of this year, so you don’t have to worry about any difference in behavior between the two platforms.

 Here's our blog post that goes into more detail about this change, what to keep in mind as it rolls out, and how to set up your campaigns and keywords for success!
 Let’s get to the rest of the updates.